 ‘Wood’s Purple’ is an exceptional dwarf cultivar that reaches a manageable height and width of 12 to 18 inches, for use in containers, deep window boxes, beds, and borders.

-Find New York aster seeds now on Amazon in packages of 200.
+Find New York aster seeds now on Amazon.

 8. Purple Burst China